fionanealon/iris-data-set-project/README.md

 meanfourthcol = numpy.mean(data[:,3])
 ```

-In the above block of code, I am assigning the mean value of each of the columns to meanfirstcol, meansecondcol, meanthirdcol &
-meanfourthcol using the numpy.mean function.
+Using the above block of code, I am assigning the mean value of each of the columns to meanfirstcol, meansecondcol, meanthirdcol & meanfourthcol using the numpy.mean function.
 The numpy.mean function calulates the average of each of the columns which have already been selected using ```python data[:,0]``` etc.

 ```Python
 # Print the average of the first column